SPHEREx/spherex-templates/ssdc-markdown/README.md

-# Technical Note document template
+# Markdown-formatted document template

-This is the template for SSDC technical note document repositories (`TN` document category) written in **Markdown.**
+This is the template for Markdown formatted SSDC documents, available for `TN` and `OP` document categories.
 These documents are built around [`spherex-sphinx`](https://github.com/SPHEREx/spherex-sphinx) and the [Technote package](https://technote.lsst.io).

 ## How to create a new document